Step 8: Adding Snippets to a Module and Calculating Travel Cost

 Once your application meets your expectations, congratulations!
 Your Creator Workshop Building Your First App workflow application is complete.

-Continue your Creator Workshop journey in Beyond the Basics.
-In that course, you'll learn how to use additional components and APIs to build interactive dashboards.
+This use case lesson concludes the Building Your First App course.
+Continue your Creator Workshop journey with Step 9 in the Beyond Basics course.
+In Beyond Basics, you'll learn how to use additional components and API APIs (application programming interfaces) are a set of protocols and definitions developers use to build and integrate application software.
+APIs act as the connective tissue between products and services.s to build interactive dashboards.
 Using these dashboards, you can let manager roles approve or deny valid employee travel requests.